-Those with at least five years of experience in the construction field.
+Those with at least five years of experience in the commercial construction field.
 Those with less experience should complete our courses in Construction Contract Documents and Construction Methods and Materials II or their equivalents first.

 There are two paths to gaining acceptance into this program:

 If you choose the coursework approach, your application must include documentation showing you’ve successfully completed the prerequisites listed above.

 If you plan to fulfill your prerequisites the summer before the certificate starts, your application must include documentation confirming your course registration; if you’re admitted to the certificate program, you’ll be given conditional acceptance until you’ve completed the prerequisites.
 For more on taking courses at the UW in the summer, visit the UW Summer Quarter website.

 If you plan to fulfill your prerequisites elsewhere, please email us a course description for review, and we’ll let you know if the course is an acceptable alternative.

 The following courses at these schools have already been approved as prerequisite equivalents:

 To get a waiver for the prerequisites, you must have at least five years of experience as a general contractor in commercial construction; proficiency reading and interpreting commercial construction drawings and specifications; and experience in wood frame, structural steel and masonry construction.